Simon Fraser, 15th Lord Lovat: Early life

-He married Rosamond Broughton (1917–2012), the daughter of Sir Henry John Delves Broughton, on 10 October 1938, with whom he had six children.
+He married Rosamond Broughton, the daughter of Sir Henry John Delves Broughton, on 10 October 1938, with whom he had six children.
 Lord and Lady Lovat lived at Beaufort Castle.

-World War II
+Second World War

 In June 1939, just months before the Second World War, Lord Lovat also resigned his reserve commission.
 In July, however, as war approached, he was mobilized as a captain in the Lovat Scouts.
-In 1940 together with his Stirling cousins and friends, including Donald Cameron of Lochiel, Lovat planned to create a new unorthodox group of shock fighters (Commandos) who would combine sea, air and land attacks using surprise as a key component.
+In 1940 together with his Stirling cousins (Bill and David) and friends, including Donald Cameron of Lochiel, Lovat planned to create a new unorthodox group of shock fighters (Commandos) who would combine sea, air and land attacks using surprise as a key component.
 It was essential to use volunteers only.
-Crucial to the plan was the personal blessing of Sir Winston Churchill which they duly obtained.
+Crucial to the plan was the personal blessing of Winston Churchill, which they duly obtained.
 Lovat was personally involved in the training of the Commando troops on the West coast of Scotland.
 He was eventually attached to and led No. 4 Commando.
-On 3 March 1941, Nos 3 and 4 Commando launched a raid on the German-occupied Lofoten Islands.
+On 3 March 1941, Nos 3 and 4 Commando launched Operation Claymore, a raid on the German-occupied Lofoten Islands.
 In the successful raid, the commandos destroyed fish-oil factories, petrol dumps, and 11 ships.
 They also seized encryption equipment and codebooks.
 As well, the commandos captured 216 German troops; 315 Norwegians chose to accompany the commandos back to Britain.

 As a temporary major, Lord Lovat commanded 100 men of No. 4 Commando and a 50-man detachment from the Canadian Carleton and York Regiment in a raid on the French coastal village of Hardelot in April.
 For this action he was awarded the Military Cross on 7 July 1942.
 Lord Lovat became an acting lieutenant-colonel in 1942 and was appointed the commanding officer of No. 4 Commando, leading them in a successful component of the abortive Dieppe Raid (Operation Jubilee) on 19 August.
 His commando attacked and destroyed a battery of six 150 mm guns.
 Lovat was awarded the Distinguished Service Order (DSO).

 The raid as a whole was a disastrous failure with over 4,000 casualties sustained, predominantly Canadian.
-Yet No. 4 Commando executed its assault, with most men returning safely to Britain.
+Yet No. 4 Commando captured its objectives, the only successful part of the operation, and most of Lovat's men returned safely to Britain.

 According to Hilary Saunders, the official biographer of the Commandos the men "were to arouse such a passion of hate and fear in the hearts of their enemies that first Von Runstedt and then Hitler in 1942 ordered their slaughter when captured down to the last man.
 Lovat had 100,000 Reich marks placed on his head, dead or alive.
 The infamous "Commando Order".